DiddiLeija/diddiparser2/docs/language/stdlib/_builtin.rst

    :param arg: The path where to move.

    Change the current working directory to *arg*.
+It returns a :ref:`type-text` of the new current working directory.

 .. py:function:: print_available_functions(arg)